LibrariesHacked/librarieshacked.github.io/_posts/2023-03-05-book-review-data-driven-decisions.md

 ### The toolkit

 The toolkit takes the form of six steps, each presented as chapters.
 These are Identify, Collect, Map, Analyse, Act, and Review.
-This is pretty similar to other guides you'll find and is a good structure to follow to do targeted data analysis.
+This is pretty similar to other guides you'll find and is a good structure to follow to do targeted data analysis, and performance analysis.
 They're also well covered, with plenty of good examples, and with the same jargon-free approach.

 To some extent it feels like the book falls down slightly in the detail of how the go about data analysis.
 There are some aspects of the guidance in the toolkit where it feels like bad practice, or at least practice that that could lead to bad habits.

+>

 I'd take an alternate view on this.
 Rarely save data, and when you do delete it as soon as possible.
 The key is not to store data as you go, that creates duplicate copies of the underlying source data and always leads to trouble in terms of data retention and archive policies, as well as just being bad for data storage and carbon footprint.